1kevgriff/PresentationAbstracts/Application Insights: The Magic School Bus for your Web Applications.md

-# Application Insights: The Magic School Bus for your Applications
+# Application Insights: The Magic School Bus for your Web Applications

 Ms. Frizzle and the kids are going on an adventure.
 Not into the human body.
 Not into outer space.